-The Federal and Provincial governments are providing funding through the Social Infrastructure Fund to make homeownership affordable for low and moderate-income renter households by providing down payment assistance in the form of a forgivable loan.
+The Federal and Provincial governments are providing funding to make homeownership affordable for low and moderate-income renter households by providing down payment assistance in the form of a forgivable loan.

 Eligible homes may be either a new build or a resale .

 Funding will be provided to eligible households upon receipt of a fully executed Agreement of Purchase and Sale until all funding is depleted for the County.

-The Agreement of Purchase and Sale must be current with a closing date of at least 45 days from the date of submitting a completed application with all required supporting documentation.
+The Agreement of Purchase and Sale must be current with a closing date of at minimum 45 days from the date of submitting a completed application with all required supporting documentation.
 Please check with the Housing Programs Coordinator to determine the status of funding availability.

 Interested applicants are encouraged to apply early as funds are very limited.